Reporting Security Issues #

 - If your issue was recently reported and then closed, and you do not agree with the resolution, you can still post comments as to your reasoning.

 - It is best not to re-open bugs that have been closed for some time.
 If the bug was closed as fixed for a version of WordPress that has been released already (see the Milestone field), open a new ticket.

 - The Version field relates to the version in which the bug was originally discovered.
 If you’re seeing the same bug in a newer version, mention so in a comment, but please do not change the version number.

 3. Consider discussing a possible bug before reporting it.

-> - If you aren’t sure that you’ve found a bug, you should attempt to discuss it with a developer before reporting it.
-You can discuss your issue on the #wordpress-dev IRC channel, post a question on the WordPress Support Forum, or start an email discussion on the wp-testers or wp-hackers mailing lists.
+- If you aren’t sure that you’ve found a bug, you should attempt to discuss it with a developer before reporting it.
+You can discuss your issue on the WordPress Slack Channel, post a question on the WordPress Support Forum, or start an email discussion on the wp-testers or wp-hackers mailing lists.

-> Reporting a Bug #
+Reporting a Bug #

 Trac is the name of the official WordPress bug tracker.
 It uses the open source bug tracking software Trac, by Edgewall Software.
 To learn more about Trac, see The Bug Tracker (Trac).
 To create a good bug report:

 - Read the section above about what to do before reporting a bug.